pyvideo/richard/docs/admin/install.rst

     Wait...
 What's Amara?
 PCF changed the name of something, but I don't know whether it was the software or the service.
 So it's either called Amara or Universal Subtitles.

+``BROWSERID_CREATE_USER``

+    True or False

+    Default: ``BROWSERID_CREATE_USER = False``

+    Specifies whether or not a new account is created when someone logs into the site with a Persona account that the site has never seen before.

 ``SPAM_WORDS``